 Recently, my 9 year old son tentatively ventured into a rockpool and found this astonishingly beautiful starfish camouflaged by an intricate pattern of light pink, browns and greens.
 It was one of those magical moments that you dream of sharing with your children.

-As we admired it, inwardly, I said a little prayer of thanks to myself, to my new partner, to the starfish and to the beautiful sunny winter day.
+As we admired it, inwardly, I said a little prayer of thanks to myself, to my new boyfriend, to the starfish and to the beautiful sunny winter day.

 Amidst our ongoing grief for my late husband (my son’s father) and the recent loss of my father (my son’s grandfather) – we are still delighting in and connecting to the mysteries of life.